COVID-19: Student Support

 Learning Services & Resources

-- Maui Online Learning: A free, facilitated introduction to online learning.
+- Maui Online Learning Readiness Orientation: A facilitated introduction to online learning & Laulima.

 - Chat live with a librarian or book an appointment: Librarians provide research. assistance, professional support for academic success and integrity, and a wide variety of referral services including connecting you to campus and community resources.
 Even when the librarians are off-duty, you have access to online help via the library’s FAQ and Research Help pages.